pupilfirst/wd101-scripts/building-web-forms/submitting-user-data/README.md

 Since the `GET` method has been used, you'll see the URL `https://www.google.com/?name=John+Doe&email=john.doe%40email.com` appear in the browser address bar when you submit the form.

-The data is appended to the URL as a series of name/value pairs.
+The data is appended to the URL as a series of name-value pairs.

 #### `POST` method

-The `POST` method is a little different.
+`POST` method is a little different.
 It's the method the browser uses to talk to the server when asking for a response based on the body of the HTTP request.

 If a form is sent using this method, the data is appended to the body of the HTTP request.